SeleniumHQ/selenium-ide/docs/api/plugins/introduction.md

 ### Versioning

-`uri`s in the api start at `/`, and are versioned, the current living version is 1, calling a `uri` with no version means the latest one.
+`uri`s in the API start at `/`, and are versioned, the current living version is 1, calling a `uri` with no version means the latest one.

 - `/register` - latest version of the register function.
 - `/v1/register` - register `v1`